srijanduggal17/HousingPredictions/README.md

 # HousingPredictions
-Final Group Project for CS7643/4803.
+Final Group Project for CS 7643/4803.
 Using Deep Learning to predict future housing values.</br>
 Data files (csv) are in the google drive</br>
 Conda environment can be cloned using environment.txt and this link has instructions: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#building-identical-conda-environments

-Notebooks (read in order):
+Notebooks/Python files (read in order):
+Unless indicated in brackets, all files are in master branch

+For dataset research: inside master branch under folder "Choosing our Features"
 - API Fred: Messing around with all the api functions that might be needed
 - Make State Table: Create the table to store the state id and the state name
 - Make County Table: Create the table to store the county name, county id, and corresponding state id.
 It will be used to pull state-level information into our examples for each county